castdrian/ishare/README.md

 ## 🛠 Custom Uploader Setup

-If you're looking to integrate a custom endpoint for uploads using ishare, you're in the right place!
 By default, ishare supports and opens `.iscu` files for configuration.
-They are text files containing JSON data and you can make your own:
+They are text files containing JSON data according to the `iscu` spec:

 **Note:** Version 2.0.0 introduces breaking changes.
 Follow the migration guide for updates and consider reinstallation if you encounter issues post-update.